Methodology

 Data processing

-Key Stage 4 exam data received from awarding bodies is combined with pupil characteristics from the school census and prior attainment by the department’s contractor.
+Key Stage 4 exam data received from awarding bodies is combined with pupil characteristics from the school census and prior attainment.
 Records are matched, using identifiers such as surname, forename, date of birth, UPN (Unique Pupil Number), gender and postcode.
 This successfully matches around 98 per cent of results.

 At every stage in the data cycle, the department checks all calculations used in the production of the figures.
-The department carries out checks on the data to ensure that the files produced by the contractor comply with the specified format and contain the correct information.
-All indicators at school level, local authority level and national level are re-derived to ensure the contractor’s systems are programmed correctly.
+The department carries out checks on the data to ensure that the files produced comply with the specified format and contain the correct information.
+All indicators at school level, local authority level and national level are re-derived to ensure the systems are programmed correctly.

 Statistics production